lidofinance/lido-improvement-proposals/LIPS/lip-35.md

   /// @notice Returns the current initialized version of the proxy (replaces the previous `Versioned` helper). function getContractVersion() external view returns (uint256);

+  /// @notice A payable function for depositable eth acquisition.
+Can be called only by `Lido` function receiveDepositableEther() external payable;
 }
 ```